 It’s relatively easy to make a day trip to Hakone from Tokyo.
-By train it takes only 35-75 minutes and services start early and run well into the night if you want to make a full day of it.
+It takes only 35-75 minutes by train and services start early then run well into the night if you want to make a full day of it.
 To get the full Hakone experience though many will suggest you pack your overnight bag and book into a local ryokan or resort.

 I’ve included a few tips below on choosing the best place to stay in Hakone and ensuring you get the most out of your overnight visit to the area.

 1. Minimise your luggage.
 Most stays in Hakone are only for a night or two so a small bag is often enough.
 The transport in the area is an attraction in its own right but its local transport, it can be fairly crowded at times and is not designed for luggage.
 This is an ideal time to ask your hotel in your previous city to store your luggage or use a luggage forwarding service known as Takkyubin in Japan to forward it ahead to your next destination where it will be waiting for your arrival.

 2. Selecting where to stay.

 Deciding where to stay in Hakone can be quite difficult but some things to consider are:

 - Do you want a property with an outdoor onsen, bathhouse or private in-room onsen?
 While there are some excellent onsen day resorts in the area putting on your yakata and going down to the one within your accommodation is a part of the Hakone experience.